Hadi Fayyadh

-Muhammad Hadi Fayyadh bin Abdul Razak (born 22 January 2000) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club Perak, and the Malaysia national under-23 team.
+Muhammad Hadi Fayyadh bin Abdul Razak (born 22 January 2000) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club PDRM.

 Early life

 Hadi was born in Kuala Lumpur, but raised in Tanjung Malim, Perak.
 He started his career as a ball picker on the sidelines initially when he was 8 years old.
 His talent was noticed by Irfan Bakti when he made a high jump while picking up the ball that bounced out during the Sime Darby vs Terengganu match.
 Starting there he was called to try his luck with Soccer kid.
 When he reached the age of 14 he continued to get attention due to the height he possessed.
 He has the characteristics of a striker and is suitable to play as a target man.
 He joined Malaysia Pahang Sports School by the age of 13.

 Club career

 Johor Darul Ta'zim

 He made his first-team debut by coming on as a substitute on the 67th minute against T-Team (currently Terengganu II).
 He became the first player born after 2000 to make a competitive debut in Malaysian Super League.
 Hadi went to a one-week trial with Japanese J2 League club Roasso Kumamoto in early August 2018.
 On 2 September 2018, Johor DT confirmed that they have released Hadi Fayyadh because of his eagerness to go to Japan.